 To keep your vehicle running properly at all times, we offer a number of services at Fred’s Wrenchouse in Alameda, CA that are carried out by our certified, expert auto service and repair technicians who have years of experience performing all types of repair.

-Our goal is to be the best provider for your auto repair needs, we are a PSC for AC Delco, the parts we use are original equipment parts or equivalent.
-We are always available to explain the required work needed to keep your vehicle in Safe and trouble free condition.
+Our goal is to be the best provider for your auto repair needs, we are a PSC for AC Delco, and the parts we use are original equipment parts or equivalent.
+We are always available to explain the required work needed to keep your vehicle in Safe and trouble-free condition.

 Smog and Emissions:

 Whether you are simply in need of a smog certification or an exhaust-related repair, we have you covered.
 Fred's Wrenchouse is a certified test and repair station for the state of California.
 In California, vehicles must undergo a biennial smog inspection in order to renew your registration.
 New residents to California will be required to have an initial inspection to register, even if you have a current certificate from your previous state.
 Testing can be completed Fred's Wrenchouse.
 Safety inspections are not generally required for registration or renewal.

 Brakes are pretty much the most important safety device in your car.
 If you’ve ever partially lost your brakes in the past, you’ll agree that it’s not something you want to experience again.
 Additionally, it will also help save you money by catching any damage before it becomes too costly.

 The brake fluid itself can become dirty or contaminated as it draws rust-causing moisture and picks up other debris, or it can break down from excess heat.
 Clean brake fluid is either clear or slightly yellow, while dirty brake fluid may be brown or even black.
 Old and dirty brake fluid can damage ABS brake systems internally.